 You may think that this is a tough ask, but I’ve never heard an effective argument to the contrary – that you’d be better off hiring sales people to do a complex job when the individual clearly depends on following a pre-defined routine.

-Marketing’s role changes, as well: their responsibilities need to embrace the creation of tools that help the sales person to diagnose where the prospect is in their decision making process, and programmes that help to eliminate or bypass the most common obstacles that could prevent progress.
+Marketing’s role changes, as well: their responsibilities need to embrace the creation of tools that help the sales person to diagnose where the prospect is in their decision making process, and programs that help to eliminate or bypass the most common obstacles that could prevent progress.

 Clear, simple and wrong